Multi Node

 Some organizations use SLURM to manage resources.
 Slurm is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 If you are using slurm, you can use the

-by submitting a batch script using sbatch.
+Trainerby submitting a batch script using sbatch.
 Further below, we also provide the sbatch scripts for each setup.You can also use

-.
+torchrunto run the training process - which provides a superset of the functionality astorch.distributed.launch.
 Here you need to specify the torchrun arguments arguments to set up the distributed training setup.
-We also include thetorchrun
+We also include thetorchrunsbatch scripts for each setup below.

-Example Training Script (train.py
+Example Training Script (train.py):

 We are going to use the following training script for the examples below.
 Python Script: